-Additional regular worship services may be considered once we have reopened and see our safety protocols are working smoothly and find that more people are desiring to attend.
+Additional regular worship services will be announced once we have reopened and see our safety protocols are working smoothly and find that more people are desiring to attend.
 We also have occasional special services of worship outdoors, per the governor’s guidelines (e.g., Memorial Bench Dedication, St. Francis Day Blessing of the Animals, etc.).

 Can we have baptisms and weddings and funerals yet?

-Special services responding to pastoral needs, such as funerals, baptisms, confirmations, and weddings involving up to ten people (not including staff/volunteers), or scheduled personal prayer time, may take place in the nave at the discretion of the Dean and in accordance with the safety protocols described in the Reopening Plan.
+Special services responding to pastoral needs, such as funerals, baptisms, confirmations, and weddings involving a small number of people, or scheduled personal prayer time, may take place in the nave at the discretion of the Dean and in accordance with the safety protocols described in the Reopening Plan.
 Once the cathedral reopens for the 11 a.m. liturgy, such rites with more people may be possible within the current safety plans and protocols.
 Please call the cathedral to inquire: 206-323-0300 x217 or email firstname.lastname@example.org.

 When can other groups and meetings be in the cathedral?

 All other ministry groups and meeting groups external to Saint Mark’s should plan to continue meeting via Zoom until further notice.
-Once the county reaches Phase 4 and the Facilities Manager warrants that the meeting spaces can be maintained for safe use, we will consider regathering.
+Once the rate of COVID infection is low enough and the Facilities Manager warrants that the meeting spaces can be maintained for safe use, we will consider regathering.